20 iconic signature dishes you must try in Sydney

 184-day dry-aged steak at Firedoor

 Following a Chef's Table episode on chef-owner Lennox Hastie, Firedoor shot to super-stardom worldwide.
-Renowned for its custom-made charcoal ovens, grills and hearths, everything is cooked by fire, from the now-famous dry-aged steak to the brussels sprouts and Caesar salads.
+Renowned for its custom-made charcoal ovens, grills and hearths, everything is cooked by fire, from the now-famous dry-aged steak to the coral trout and bread with smoked butter.
 The secret ingredient?
 The kitchen uses different types of wood to give the food its unique taste, from apple, cherry and chestnut to pieces salvaged from aged wine barrels.

 Firedoor, Surry Hills - Credit: Nikki To